csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 - To have you download, open, compile and execute your very first program,
 - To understand how to back-up a program,
-- To become familiar with you IDE,
+- To become familiar with your IDE,
 - To introduce you to reading error messages given by your compiler.

 # Your First Program